fabiolamariapina/100-days-of-code/log.md

   - edited my footer to have social media icons from font awesome and changed the spacing
 - Makeup Organizer
   - added skeleton of landing page and installed react router

+### Day 30: January 16, 2021

+**Thoughts**
+What I focused on today:

+- Master the Coding Interview
+  * Reverse a String Exercise Solution, Merge Sorted Arrays Exercise (I got the solution!!!),